cspiregaming/documents/bylaws.md

    - A confirmation vote will be conducted during a special Officer meeting.

 2. **Voting Eligibility**:
-   - All active Officers are eligible to vote in the election.
+   - All active Officers are eligible to vote in the confirmation of new Officers.
    - Each Officer is entitled to vote for or against a candidate.

 3. **Majority Requirement**: